samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 ### Setting Up the Restify Server

-The first thing you will do to set up your new Restify Server is to create a file called `jsend.js` in the `lib` directory.
+The first thing you will do to set up your new Restify Server is to create a file called `jsend.js` in the `./app/lib` directory.
 Inside this file, you will add the following code:

 ```js
 'use strict';